relay-zz/relay/README.md

 Relay is a framework for organizing Javascript applications into scoped modules that are tied to HTML nodes.

-Relay is not a self-contained framework and does not duplicate the myriad of helper functions like [jQuery](http://www.jquery.com) or template systems like [mustache](http://mustache.github.com), which work fine in tandem with this framework.
+Relay is not a closed framework and does not duplicate the myriad of helper functions like [jQuery](http://www.jquery.com) or template systems like [mustache](http://mustache.github.com), which work fine in tandem with this framework.